sdanzan/feedistiller/README.md

 See `mix run feedistiller --help` or `Feedistiller.CLI.help` for more informations.

+Alternatively you can build the `feedistiller` standalone executable using `mix build.escript` and run it as `feedistiller [OPTIONS]`.

-Feedistiller can be embeded as an application in your projects.
+Feedistiller can be embedded as an application in your projects.
 Just ensure the `feedistiller` application is started.
 Download functions are located in the `Feedistiller` module.
 Reporting is available in the `Feedistiller.Reporter.Reported` Agent.
 You can activate console or logger logging via the `Feedistiller.Reporter.log_to_console/log_to_logger`